MicrosoftDocs/fabric-docs/docs/data-engineering/tutorial-lakehouse-data-ingestion.md

    :::image type="content" source="media\tutorial-lakehouse-data-ingestion\destination-file-format.png" alt-text="Screenshot showing the destination file format.":::

 1. You can monitor the pipeline execution and activity in the **Output** tab.
-You can also view detailed data transfer information by selecting the glasses icon next to the pipeline name, which appears when you hover over the name,.
+You can also view detailed data transfer information by selecting the glasses icon next to the pipeline name, which appears when you hover over the name.

    :::image type="content" source="media\tutorial-lakehouse-data-ingestion\pipeline-status.png" alt-text="Screenshot showing the status of the copy pipeline activity.":::